Protonics Clinical Studies

 Conclusions

 Fixed rotations of either the femur or tibia can have a significant influence on Patellofemoral contact areas and pressures.
-CLICK HERE
+CLICK HERE for complete study.

 CLINICAL STUDY #13